AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 This interface supports you to determine whether your Customer Journey Analytics usage complies with what is contractually agreed upon.
 In addition to monitoring purposes, you can use the Usage interface to plan your Customer Journey Analytics license renewal.

-The Usage interface uses the folowing metrics
+The Usage interface uses the following metrics:

 | Metric name | Description |
 |---|---|